Ionisation (Varèse): Music

 Ionisation features the expansion and variation of rhythmic cells, and the title refers to the ionization of molecules.
 As the composer later described, "I was not influenced by composers as much as by natural objects and physical phenomena".
 Varèse also acknowledged the influence of the Italian Futurist artists Luigi Russolo and Filippo Tommaso Marinetti in the composition of this work.

 Both Chou Wen-chung and Jean-Charles François have analyzed the structure and timbre features of Ionisation in detail.
 András Wilheim has noted that only the last 17 measures of Ionisation include musical tones of the "traditional tonal system", where any five successive chords contain the 12 tones of the chromatic scale.
 Holder writes, "The reconceptualization of pitch was one of Varèse's great insights.
 He was able to reinvent the role of concert percussion in a radical and refreshing manner, primarily by establishing pitch relationships between instruments of individually indeterminate pitch... its performance is a reenactment of a great rite of passage for what was then a fresh and previously unrecognized musical ensemble."

-Frank Zappa said that Ionisation inspired him to pursue a career in music, as it was the first album he purchased.
+Frank Zappa said that Ionisation inspired him to pursue a career in music, and that it was on the first long-playing album he purchased.

 Jack Skurnick, director of EMS Recordings, produced early post-war recordings of Varèse; this piece appears on the first Varèse LP, EMS 401: Complete Works of Edgar Varèse, Volume 1.
 Ionisation had also been the first work by Varèse to be recorded in the 1930s, conducted by Nicolas Slonimsky and issued on 78rpm Columbia 4095M.
 The players for the recording included, in addition to the composer himself on the sirens, Carlos Salzedo on Chinese blocks, Paul Creston on anvils, Wallingford Riegger on guiro, Henry Cowell on piano, and William Schuman on the lion's roar.

 Sidney Finkelstein wrote in the EMS LP liner notes about the work: